Alerts: Spaceport's Event System

 - Is the class in a directory scanned by the Source Loader?

-- Is the event string exactly correct? (check spelling and spaces)
+- Is the event string exactly correct? (spaces matter, case doesn't)

 - For HTTP routes, is another alert setting